 But, if your dog’s all grown up, and it’s only now that his dental care concerns you, worry not.
 Start by cleaning his teeth, little by little regularly so he gets used to it.

-Toothbrushes: The easiest way to clean your dog’s teeth is by means of a toothbrush.
+The easiest way to clean your dog’s teeth is by means of a toothbrush.
 Use a canine toothbrush as they are better angled than the toothbrushes we use.
-However, if you do use a regular toothbrush, ensure that it is a soft bristled one.
+However, if you do use a regular toothbrush, ensure that it is a soft-bristled one.
 Remember to brush along the gums as tooth decay on the outside is more common in dogs.

-Toothpaste: There are special toothpastes available for dogs with various flavours he might enjoy.
+There are special toothpaste available for dogs with various flavours he might enjoy.
 Always use toothpaste designed for dogs are they do not contain harmful substances.
-Never use the toothpaste we use, for your dog, as regular toothpaste contains Fluoride, which is extremely harmful for dogs.
+Never use the toothpaste we use, for your dog, as regular toothpaste contains Fluoride, which is extremely harmful to dogs.
 Since dogs most likely will not spit out the paste, don’t even risk using regular toothpaste for your pet.
 Toothpaste also helps your dog get rid of bad breath.